iKevinY/dotfiles/README.md

 3. Files in `/copy` are copied into `~/`. ([read more](#copy))
 4. Files in `/link` are symlinked into `~/`. ([read more](#link))

-On subsequent runs, step 1 is skipped, step 2 just updates the already-existing repo, and step 5 remembers what you selected the last time.
-The other steps are the same.
+On subsequent runs, step 1 is skipped, and step 2 updates the already-existing repo.

 ### `Brewfile`